mltooling/project-template/CONTRIBUTING.md

 #### Adding & running tests

 We use the [pytest](http://doc.pytest.org/) framework for testing.
 For more info on this, see the [pytest documentation](http://docs.pytest.org/en/latest/contents.html).
 Tests for modules and classes live in their own directories of the same name inside the `tests` folder.
-To be interpreted and run, all test files and test functions need to be prefixed with `test_`.
+To be discovered, all test files and test functions need to be prefixed with `test_`.
 To run the test suite, execute:

 ```bash
 # run test suite: